runtimeverification/k/k-distribution/tutorial/1_k/2_imp/lesson_4/README.md

 The rules for the arithmetic and Boolean constructs are self-explanatory.
-Note, however, that K will infer the correct sorts of all the variables in these rules, because of they appear as arguments of the builtin operations (`_+Int_`, etc.).
+Note, however, that K will infer the correct sorts of all the variables in these rules, because they appear as arguments of the builtin operations (`_+Int_`, etc.).
 Moreover, the inferred sorts will be enforced dynamically.
 Indeed, we do not want to apply the rule for addition, for example, when the two arguments are not integers.
-In the rules for `&&`, although we prefer to not do it here for simplicity, we could have eliminated the dynamic check by replacing `B` (and similarly for `_`) with `B:K`, for two reasons.
-First, it can be shown that whenever any of these rules apply, `B` will be a `BExp` anyway; that's because there is no rule that can touch such a `B` (this will become clearer shortly, when we discuss the first step of configuration abstraction).
-Second, since we know that `B` will be a `BExp` anyway, we can save the time it takes to check its sort; such times may look minor, but they accumulate, so some designers may prefer to avoid run-time checks whenever possible.
+In the rules for `&&`, although we prefer to not do it here for simplicity, we could have eliminated the dynamic check by replacing `B` (and similarly for `_`) with `B:K`.
+Indeed, it can be shown that whenever any of these rules apply, `B` (or `_`) is a `BExp` anyway.
+That's because there is no rule that can touch such a `B` (or `_`); this will become clearer shortly, when we discuss the first step of configuration abstraction.
+Therefore, since we know that `B` will be a `BExp` anyway, we could save the time it takes to check its sort; such times may look minor, but they accumulate, so some designers may prefer to avoid run-time checks whenever possible.

 The block rules are trivial.
-However, the rule for non-empty blocks works only because we do not have local variable declarations in IMP.
+However, the rule for non-empty blocks is semantically correct only because we do not have local variable declarations in IMP.
 We will have to change this rule in IMP++.

-The assignment rule has two `=>`: one in the k cell dissolving the assignment statement, and the other in the state updating the value of the assigned variable.
-Note that the one in the state is surrounded by parentheses:
+The assignment rule has two `=>`: one in the `k` cell dissolving the assignment statement, and the other in the `state` cell updating the value of the assigned variable.
+Note that the one in the `state` is surrounded by
-`(_ => I)`.
+parentheses: `(_ => I)`.
 That is because `=>` is greedy: it matches as much as it can to the left and to the right, until it reaches the cell boundaries (closed or open).
 If you want to limit its scope, or for clarity, you can use parentheses like here.

 The rule for sequential composition simply desugars `S1 S2` into `S1 ~> S2`.
 Indeed, the two have exactly the same semantics.
-Note that statements *evaluate* to nothing (`.`), so once S1 is processed in `S1 ~> S2`, then the next task is automatically `S2`, without wasting any step for the transition.
+Note that statements *evaluate* to nothing (`.`), so once `S1` is processed in `S1 ~> S2`, then the next task is automatically `S2`, without wasting any step for the transition.

 The rules for the conditional and while statements are clear.
-One thing to keep in mind now is that the while unrolling rule will not apply indefinitely in the positive branch of the resulting conditional, because of K's configuration abstraction, which will be discussed shortly.
+One thing to keep in mind now is that the `while` unrolling rule will not apply indefinitely in the positive branch of the resulting conditional, because of K's configuration abstraction, which will be discussed shortly.